everknow/decent-requirements/README.md

 - The partners **COULD** drive collectively the periodic whitelisting and weight of the external sources.

 ### Token economy collaterals

+- The partners **SHOULD** implement deFi solutions for loans, backed by an art asset security.
+This will enable additional sales.
+- The partners **SHOULD** implement deFi solutions for speculation over an art asset.
+- The partners **SHOULD** implement a risk management solution to provision for mitigations.
+- The partners **COULD** activate a token economy to sustain its activities and the services it offers.
+Automatic and not.
+- The partners **COULD** support preferential trading with Edgeware and any chain within the partners sphere of influence.
+- The partners **COULD** trade its tokens on third party exchanges.
+- The partners **COULD** engage in promotional distribution strategies to drive adoption of its tokens.

 ### Market Transparency

+- The partners **SHOULD** support a transparent record while retaining sensitive information in highly secured and tamper proof vaults.
+- The partners **SHOULD** encourage collectors from the crypto or the traditional art market to support AML best practices.
+- The partners **COULD** support privacy and opacity, although it should discourage these practices as when the market gets traction it is likely to come under the scrutiny of governmental regulatory bodies.
+- The partners **MUST** be in the position to recommend which data should or should not be exposed externally.
+- The partners **SHOULD** produce a per-metadata-entry risk profile taxonomy, and ensure the automation applies constraints where it can.
+- The partners **SHOULD** engage in periodic assessment of the categories of risk and update any related automation.

 ### Marketplace fees collection

+- The partners **MUST** ensure

 ### Marketplace API
 ### Backend API
 ### Cross chain provenance